How the BJP is promoting ‘The Kashmir Files’: Modi’s endorsement, tax breaks, leave from work

 Special screenings

 Meanwhile, several state governments announced special screenings of the film.
-The chief ministers of Assam and Tripura watched the film along with members of their cabinets
+The chief ministers of Assam and Tripura watched the film along with members of their cabinets.

 Karnataka Legislative Council Chairperson Basavraj Horatti announced a special screening of the film on Tuesday for all Karnataka legislators.
 Several Opposition members of the council criticised this announcement, saying that the chairperson should not make such announcements in the house and should be unbiased.